-Our Etsy Profit Calculator is designed with one goal in mind - maximizing your profits!
-It provides you essential info on the most profitable products, so you can make sure that all of your hard work earns its reward.
+Our Etsy Profit Calculator is designed with one goal in mind - Maximizing Your profits!
+It provides you with essential info on the most profitable products, so you can make sure that all of your hard work earns its reward.

-Everyone wants to know in advance what’s going to be your “take home” amount from each sale.
+Everyone wants to know in advance what their "take-home” amount from each sale is.
 Of course, there are many different factors and costs that you need to consider when you make a sale, and it is more important to focus on your profit than on your total revenue.

 Now, we’re going to discuss the different types of costs that you need to be aware of and track in order to have a clear understanding of your profitability.